-We measure our backlog as quantifiable purchase orders or contracts that have been signed, but for which revenues have not yet been recognized.
-In instances where we are not able to estimate the value of a purchase order or contract, it is not included in backlog.
+We currently measure our backlog as quantifiable purchase orders or contracts that have been signed, for which revenues are expected to be recognized within the next five years.
+In instances where we are not able to estimate the value of a purchase order or contract they are not included in backlog.

-We ship most of our baggage and parcel inspection, people screening, patient monitoring, cardiology and anesthesia systems and optoelectronic devices and value-added subsystems within one to several months after receiving an order.
+We ship most of our baggage and parcel inspection, people screening, patient monitoring, diagnostic cardiology and anesthesia systems and optoelectronic devices and value-added subsystems within one to several months after receiving an order.
 However, such shipments may be delayed for a variety of reasons, including any special design or requirements of the customer.
 In addition, large orders of security and inspection products typically require greater lead-times.
 Fulfillment of orders of our Rapiscan RTT hold (checked) baggage screening equipment generally requires longer lead times.
 Further, we provide turnkey screening services to certain customers for which we may recognize revenue over multi-year periods.